nkymark/nkymark.github.io/_pages/publications.md

 * **K. Y. Ng**, E. Frisk, and M. Krysander,
 Design and Selection of Additional Residuals To Enhance Fault Isolation of A Turbocharged Spark Ignited Engine System.
 ([arXiv:2002.03207](https://arxiv.org/abs/2002.03207))
+* **K. Y. Ng** and M. M. Gui, COVID-19: Development of A Robust Mathematical Model and Simulation Package with Consideration for Ageing Population and Time Delay for Control Action and Resusceptibility. ([arXiv:2004.01974](https://arxiv.org/abs/2004.01974))

 ### Journal Articles ###